tablelandnetwork/docs/docs/sdk/database/README.md

 ### Reads

 Start by importing the `Database` and establishing a read-only connection.
-This allows developers to bypass any wallet connection since table reads are not an on-chain operation.
+This allows developers to bypass any wallet connection since table reads are not an onchain operation.
 You’ll notice the `all` method (and `run` in the example below) is chained to the statement—more details are provided in the [query statement methods](/sdk/database/query-statement-methods) section.

 <Tabs groupId="sdk">
 <TabItem value="js" label="JavaScript" default>